JonCat1/Jon-Catanzano---Sample/README.md

 ### 2.2 API Services

 There are seven services (resources) in total.
-Six of these services have Open API v3.x Specifications (OAS) as described earlier.
+All are represented in the API Reference.

-These six services and related OAS files are listed below:
+Six of these API services use Open API v3.x Specifications (OAS) as listed below:

 * User (users.yaml)
 * Orders (orders.yaml)